 Capacity building is critical to our Centre, and we are keen to support those interested in either qualitative or quantitative research methodologies.
-Applicants will work within one or more of our research themes (Quality and Safety, Methods and Applications in Primary Care Informatics, Long Term Conditions, and Health Policy), enabling them to develop their own projects and benefit from the support of other researchers working in the same area.
+Applicants will work within one or more of our research themes (Health organisation, policy and economics (HOPE), Quality and safety, Person-centred care and complex health needs, Health in a wider context), enabling them to develop their own projects and benefit from the support of other researchers working in the same area.
 Our aim is to train future research leaders by providing multidisciplinary training and career development opportunities.